umbclug/lug-site-v5/content/events.md

 ## Bin/Bash Day

-Each October, club members and alumni meet at Sorentos of Arbutus to celebrate the club's founding in 1997.
+Each October, club members and alumni meet at Sorento's of Arbutus to celebrate the club's founding in 1997.

 **Next Bin/Bash Day:**
 **Date:** October 5th 2025
 **Time:** 1:00 PM
-**Location:** Sorentos of Arbutus
+**Location:** Sorento's of Arbutus

 ## Swap Meet